ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 ## Creating a New Project

-Let’s write a Ballerina program, which prints “Hello, World!”.
+Let’s write a Ballerina program, which prints `Hello, World!`.
 Use the `bal new` command to create a new Ballerina project.

 ```bash
 $ bal new greeter